Anna Kendrick

-Anna Cooke Kendrick (born August 9, 1985) is an American actress.
+Anna Cooke Kendrick (born August 9, 1985) is an American actress, singer, and film director.
 Known for playing upbeat and endearing characters in comedies and musicals, her accolades include nominations for an Academy Award, a Primetime Emmy Award and a Tony Award.

 Kendrick's first starring role was in the 1998 Broadway musical High Society, for which she earned a nomination for the Tony Award for Best Featured Actress in a Musical.
 She made her film debut in the musical comedy Camp (2003) and had a supporting role in The Twilight Saga (2008–2011).
 She achieved wider recognition for the comedy-drama film Up in the Air (2009), which earned her a nomination for the Academy Award for Best Supporting Actress, and for her starring role in the Pitch Perfect film series (2012–2017).

 She starred in the comedies Scott Pilgrim vs. the World (2010) and 50/50 (2011), the crime drama End of Watch (2012), the musical Into the Woods (2014), the thrillers The Accountant (2016) and A Simple Favor (2018), and the fantasy comedy Noelle (2019).
 She has voiced the lead role in the animated musicals of the Trolls film franchise since 2016.
 She starred in the short form comedy series Dummy (2020), for which she received a nomination for a Primetime Emmy Award for Outstanding Actress.
 She made her directorial debut with the self-starring thriller Woman of the Hour (2023).

 Kendrick sang on soundtracks for some of her films, including the single "Cups" in 2012, and at events including the 2013 Kennedy Center Honors, and the 2015 Academy Awards.
 Her memoir, Scrappy Little Nobody, was published in 2016.

 Early life

-Kendrick was born in Portland, Maine, on August 9, 1985, the daughter of accountant Janice and history teacher William Kendrick.
+Kendrick was born on August 9, 1985, in Portland, Maine.
+Her mother, Janice, is an accountant.
+Her father, William, was a history teacher.
 She is of English, Irish, and Scottish descent.

 She began performing in community theater at the age of six.
 Her older brother, Michael (b.
 1983), is also an actor; he appeared in the drama film Looking for an Echo (2000).
+Her parents divorced when she was 15 years old.
 She attended Deering High School.